 The Paint Process

 The color I chose was Sage Garden by Behr.
 I decided to make my own chalk paint for this project (there are tons of recipes on Pinterest).
 I only mix one cup of paint at the time, because here in the South where the humidity is very high, the chalk paint does not store well.
 Also, be sure to use flat paint, not semi-gloss paint.

 I gave the entire piece, including the inside, two coats of the chalk paint, allowing a 24-hour drying period between coats.
-I stained the top with Minwax Dark Walnut (get yours here).
+I stained the top with Minwax Dark Walnut.

-I decided to apply a coat of antiquing glaze (get here) to give it an old, worn out feel.
-Antiquing glaze works better over the Polycrylic (get yours here).
+I decided to apply a coat of antiquing glaze to give the entertainment center an old, worn-out feel.
+Antiquing glaze works better over the Polycrylic.
 If you use the glaze straight over the paint, the paint will absorb the glaze and it will change your entire paint color and make it look dirty!
 Trust me, I know!
-It’s a very simple process wipe on, wipe off.
+Applying the glaze is a very simple process wipe on, wipe off.
 I normally have a damp cloth so that I can remove any access glaze in areas I may have applied too much.
 While I was applying the glaze, the Hubs added the chicken wire to the doors.

 For the final touches, I decided to add a wood applique to the center, to give it some classiness.
 The knobs are from Hobby Lobby.
 They were perfect for the cabinet!
 I thought this repurposed entertainment center top would be the perfect addition to a living room or entryway.
 With its new shelves, it could be used a display case.